risk-of-thunder/BepInEx.GUI/README.md

 - Show loaded mods when game is starting
 - Buttons for fast access to the game modding discord, BepInEx folder, log folder
 - Button for pausing game (Windows only)
-- Console log entries with colors, live log level fitlering, live text filtering
+- Console log entries with colors, live log level filtering, live text filtering

 ### Installation for developers